TeamLumi/luminescent-team/rom-hacking/scripting/commands/gamedata/1237-temoti-box-formno.md

 # (1237) _TEMOTI_BOX_FORMNO

-:::warning
+:::caution

-FOR LUMINESCENT PLATINUM (2.1F) AND ABOVE ONLY
+Only usable in Luminescent Platinum (2.1F) and above

-DOES NOT WORK IN VANILLA BDSP
+Does NOT work in Vanilla BDSP

 :::

 ## Effect